Thursday, January 10, 2008

 I published a column last year in the Milwaukee Journal Sentinel after approximately 171,000 taxpayer social security numbers adorned the front of tax booklets.
 I also mentioned in that column, another breach (not cited in today's Journal Sentinel story) by a human resources aide who mishandled social security numbers of state assembly members.

-In today's JS story, the Governor's spokesman Matt Canter, suggests that there is a big difference between last year's data goof and this new one because last year, the printer had no use for the data compromised, but EDS needed the data to do it's processing this year.
-How does that make State government any less responsible?
-In both cases state government provided the data files containing our social security numbers to a vendor.
+In today's JS story, the Governor's spokesman Matt Canter, suggests that there is a big difference between last year's data goof and this new one because last year the printer had no use for the compromised data, but EDS needed the data to do it's processing this year.
+OK, but in both cases, state government provided the data files containing our social security numbers to a vendor.
+That's not where its responsibility ends.

 Saturday, January 05, 2008